Laragear/Rut/README.md

 Rut::parse('5.138.171-K')->validate(); // "The given RUT is invalid."
 ```

-You can also validate RUT strings, or an already separated RUT, directly using `check()` method.
+You can also validate RUT strings directly, or an already separated RUT, by using `check()` method.

 ```php
 use Laragear\Rut\Rut;